eoxhub-workspaces/documentation/applications/capability_integration.md

 eodash processing widget support multiple ways how to pass input.
 - Area/location - process can take as input drawn point or polygon from the eodash user interface.
 For this integration, input field must accept eather coorinates directly or geoJSON as a string.
 File input is not accepted.
+    - Example GeoJSON Feature String '{"type":"Feature","geometry":{"type":"Polygon" "coordinates":[[[30,10],[40,40],[20,40],[10,20],[30,10]]]},"properties":{}}'
-- Date - standard date formats are supported. eodash also supports start and end time to create range.
+- Date - standard HTML Format date formats are supported. eodash also supports start and end time to create range.
+    - "YYYY-MM-DD" e.g. 2015-05-30 for date.
+    - "YYYY-MM-DDThh:mm" for datetime 2025-07-02T06:33
 - Numeric fields - integer or float values
 - Text fields
 - Dropdowns with limited options

 All fields can have default value

 ## Docker Image Requirements

-Your process must be encapsulated in a Docker image without the strict limitations.
-It is helpful if the image is "slim" - only with required dependencies installed.
+Your process must be encapsulated in a Docker image.
+There are no strict limitations of what can be done, but there are good practices that help integration:

+- image is "slim" - only with required dependencies installed
+- image is tagged with version based on [semantic versioning](https://semver.org/)
+- algorithm logs to standard out (stdout) helping debug potential issues
+- simpler if no sideloading/sidecars (docker in docker) and similar
+- no special volumes, network expectations, ...

 We expect to know resource usage estimation - RAM consumption and CPU estimates.